 Waiting Lists, Lettings and Mutual Exchanges

-Please note that to apply for any area open for 3-bedroom properties, you must be a current Estuary Housing Association tenant who has an urgent need to move due to domestic abuse, medical needs or similar.
-This is due to coronavirus restrictions.
+Please note: to apply for any area open for 3-bedroom properties, you must be a current Estuary Housing Association resident and have a need to move due to requiring larger accommodation, domestic abuse, medical needs or similar.